rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-012/index.md

 ^ _Click to [watch the tutorial][tantan-video]._

-[TanTan] released a [video tutorial][tantan-video] that guides you through all the step of making a pong game in Rust using a GGEZ framework.
+[TanTan] released a [video tutorial][tantan-video] that guides you through all the step of making a pong game in Rust using the GGEZ framework.

 The source code [can be found here][tantan-pong-src].